 Tom Murphy VII Dear Dr. Murphy VII, I am Yumei Li from China.
 I am Rongfang Zhao from China.
-I am interested in applying for a postdoctoral position in your laboratory. almost 8 years ago · Comment
+I am interested in applying for a postdoctoral position in your laboratory.
+8 years ago · Comment

 m u s i c

 (11 Oct 2010 at 01:28)

 It's unusual for me to cover a song, but sometimes it's a fun challenge.
 A friend is making a compilation of only covers of Around The World by Daft Punk, which is an catchy but extremely simple and repetitive song (with a great video by Michel Gondry) popular about 13 years ago.
 My concept was to take the song in as many different melodic directions as possible, in contrast to the original.
 I like the way it came out.
 Here is the MP3: Tom 7 Entertainment System - Around The World (Daft Punk remix), and here is the cover art (which makes more sense if you watch the video):

 Tom Murphy VII It took me about until the age of 30 to realize (in retrospect) that when that old dude that Dennis the Menace is menacing needs to have some "nerve medicine" as a result of the menacing, it's just booze he's drinking. almost 9 years ago · Comment